Overview

 - Locations define the warehouse or fulfilment sites where stock can live

-- in the Inventory sidebar, Warehouse keeps its short label and uses a small trailing Mode badge to show that it opens the dedicated Warehouse shell
+- in Working area → Inventory, Warehouse keeps its short label and uses a small trailing Mode badge to show that it opens the dedicated Warehouse shell

 On the Warehouse home page: